mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/zoom_bar.rst

 .. code-block:: yaml

    tooltip: 'Navigation Toolbar' # text to use as tooltip
+   components: array("pan",
+     "history","zoom_box",
+     "zoom_max","zoom_slieder")  # components of the navigation toolbar, default all
    target: ~                     # Id of Map element to query
-   stepSize: 50                #
+   stepSize: 50                  # step value for pan
-   stepByPixel: false          #
+   stepByPixel: false            # step type "by pixel"/"percent" (false = percent)
    position: array(0, 0)         # position of zoombar in pixel
    draggable: true               # element is draggable or not

 HTTP Callbacks
 ==============